Marijuana Extracts: Kiff

 F) Put pot with kiff butter directly on the burner.

-H) Optional, add 1/4 teaspoon lecithin granules.
+H) Optional, add 1/4 teaspoon lecithin granules and stir them into the butter.

 I) Prepare into a recipe or store in fridge.